synapsestudios/kohana-acl/README.md

 a user is allowed to *do*.
 Capabilities will most likely correspond to an action on a controller.
-For example, you might guard the **delete** action on the **article** controller by enforcing the rule that the current user must have a capability called "delete-article" (or something similar).
+For example, you might guard the **delete** action on the **article** controller by enforcing the rule that the current user must have a capability called "delete_article" (or something similar).

 ACL rules are defined in such a way that they have a specific scope, and this scope can cascade onto less specific rules.
 This cascading system allows multiple